How do you use communication?

 effective as we possibly can be as communicators.

-Attitudes in Communicationcommunication
+Attitudes in Communication

 Certainly we could predict potential differences in effectiveness between communicators who enter a relational

-situation with positive versus negative attitudes.
-Our attitudes largely influence the outcome of any interpersonal communication we engage in.
+communication we engage in.
 Approaching those we communicate with as God’s beloved children and seeing them through the eyes of Christ will position us correctly as we enter into conversations with them and will eliminate any chance of us negatively influencing the outcome.

 Being a communicator is innate.
 Becoming an “effective” communicator takes a concerted effort and an intentional determination on our part.
 The fact is that there is an eternal component to be considered.
 The energy and effort we devote to becoming the best communicators we can be has a direct result and eternal impact on the lives of others.